amit21082051/CleanKotlin/README.md

 # What the hell is Clean Architecture?

+With this scheme i try to show the components needed in differents layers.

 <p align="center">
 <img src="https://github.com/elabi3/CleanArchitecture/blob/master/architecture-layers.png" height="600">
 </p>

 # What libraries i use to do that?

+Some libraries are necessary to simplify the development of an app based on this architecture.

 | Presentation |     Domain   |     Data     |
 | ------------ | ------------ | ------------ |